Bruce D. Perry, M.D., Ph.D.

 Steve Graner, M.A.

-Steve Graner is the Neurosequential Networks' NME Project Director as well as a ChildTrauma Academy Fellow.
+Steve Graner is an NME Consultant to The Neurosequential Network and NME Director, Emeritus.
 Mr. Graner grew up in Bismarck, ND, received his Bachelors Degree from the University of Sioux Falls, and completed his Masters Degree in Curriculum and Instruction at Minnesota State University Mankato.
 With thirty-three years teaching English at Erik Ramstad Middle School in Minot, North Dakota, Mr. Graner has also coached cross country and track and field, receiving Coach of the Year honors in ND for both high school and middle school cross country.
 Mr. Graner is best known for his creative approaches to teaching and coaching and combines a love of the arts and sports with the passion for pedagogy.